Last Updated: March 12th, 2020

 Movies are a big part of our daily lives.
 They make us laugh, they make us cry, and — for many of us — they make us want to travel.
 That’s why we put together a list of our favorite travel-themed movies on Netflix right now.

-Of course, it should go without saying, this list will constantly be evolving as Netflix rotates its streaming library and new movies arrive.
-That said, let these travel movies be your guide and inspire your next grand adventure.
+It should go without saying, this list will constantly be evolving as Netflix rotates its library and new movies arrive.
+In the streaming wars, as in travel, there’s no time like the present.
+So grab some popcorn and get cozy, then let these travel movies inspire your next grand adventure.

 Run Time: 94 min | IMDb: 5.2/10